benpolinsky/el_photography/README.md

 - notices + errors front end?
 Not sure if needed....

 ## The Store
- - order mark as shipped
  - Fill out totals, quantities, add js for quantities
  - variants to cart is no good...
  - in the above vein(s), you'll have to test out all the quantity/cart/add_to_cart options
+ - cart not populating on first add
+ - customer view order/receipt securely
+ - validate order uid uniqueness

 ## Theming Support
 - very basic dynamic css added